Florida, Texas, and many of the Gulf and Atlantic states have a lot of homes using solar panels. These are also states that see hurricanes too often.

 See how much you can save by going solar with Palmetto

-Can Solar Panels Survive A Hurricane?
+Can Solar Panels Survive a Hurricane?

-Yes, solar panels can survive hurricanes.
-Solar panels are actually designed to handle all kinds of inclement weather conditions like rain, snow, hail, and yes, even hurricanes.
+Solar panels are designed to handle all kinds of inclement weather conditions like rain, snow, hail, and even hurricanes.
 When solar panels are designed, they are tested to ensure they can handle the force of a hurricane.

 When solar panels are attached to your roof, your solar installer will use long, strong lag bolts that attach the racking directly to your rafters, ensuring a strong connection between your roof and the solar power system.
 As long as the roof stays attached to your house, your solar panels should have no problem surviving a hurricane.